jeffzh4ng/kakashi/README.md

 **kakashi: software 2.0 models**

 ### References
-Models and solvers are formalized in README.tex
+Models and solvers are formalized in REFERENCE.md

 **Foundations**
 - Shalev-Shwartz, Ben-David